-Part II : 2023 Annual General Shareholders' Meeting Agenda
+Part II : 2025 Annual General Shareholders' Meeting Agenda

 - I. Chairperson Calls the Meeting to Order (and reports equity shares in attendance)

 - II.
 Opening Remarks by the Chairperson

 - III.
 Reported Matters

 - i.
-2022 Business Report
+2024 Business Report

 - ii.
 Audit Committee's Review Report

 - iii.
-Employees and Directors Compensation for 2022
+Employees and Directors Compensation for 2024

-- iv.
-Amendment to "Regulation and Procedure for Board of Directors Meetings"

 - IV.
 Acknowledged Matters

 - i.
-Adoption of 2022 Business Report and Financial Statements
+Adoption of 2024 Business Report and Financial Statements

 - ii.
-Adoption of the Proposal for Appropriation of 2022 Earnings
+Adoption of the Proposal for Appropriation of 2024 Earnings

+- V. Matters for Discussion

+- i.
+Amendment to "Articles of Incorporation"

+- ii.
+Amendment to "Procedures for the Acquisition and Disposal of Assets"

-- V. Matters for Discussion Discuss to Release of Directors from Non-competition Restrictions
+- iii.
+Discuss to Release of Directors from Non-Competition Restrictions

 - VI.
 Extemporary Motions

 - VII.
 Adjournment